 EASW plugin works in the background of the web-server and is executed every minute by the so-called Cronjobs system.
 Every time the plugin starts, it will check if there are any Server EA or Client EA offline.

-Note that the EASW plugin does not check your custom EAs that you have in your EA Licensing module (EAL module is sold separately).
+Note that the EASW plugin does not check your custom EAs that you have in your EA Licensing module (the EAL module is sold separately).

 You can turn the EASW plugin on or off from the “EA Status Watch Settings” tab of the Admin Settings page.